dantheman454/habit_app/docs/mindmap/client_architecture.md

 - Server emits `stage`, `ops`, `summary`, `heartbeat`, and `done` events
 - The `ops` event includes `previews` for operation previews
 - The assistant POST and SSE responses include a `correlationId` surfaced via `onTraceId` when provided
+ - The client also listens for a `result` event, but the current server does not emit it; this is harmless.

 #### Operations Preview and Execution